AmeyCaps/Web-Stress-Tool/README.md

 # Web-Stress-Tool

-A website should fulfill availability requirement of users.
-This program try to make as many as possible simple hhtp request and gives per second analysis.
-This is achieved thrrough concurrency provided by Golang.
+This web stress tool tests websites performance by making as many as possible simple http request and gives per second analysis.
+This is achieved through concurrency provided by Golang.
 The result is displayed in the form of graph which is plotted using the library Gonum Plot.

 ### Requirements